xsb/dog/DOGFILE_SPEC.md

 ### timeout*

-Timeout specifies the maximum amount of time a task is allowed to spend running.
+Timeout specifies the maximum amount of seconds a task is allowed to spend running.
 Once that time is reached execution stops and an error is returned.

 ```yml
 - task: example